nayoung9/PAPipe/Results/Result browser/README.md

 **Parameter section**

-- Parameter values used for this run can be seen by clicking the "Parameters"
+- Parameter values used for this analysis can be seen by clicking the "Parameters"
 - The following example shows the parameter values used for the principal component analysis

 ![fig1.png](../../figures/fig_rb_2.png)

-Below the parameter information, webpage provides both server-side, execution location path or webpage based relative path of the results allowing users to easily verify the exact location of specific results.
+- The paths of generated files are also provided below the parameter section